aboutcoders/job-bundle/Resources/docs/logging.md

 }
 ```

+This approach is especially useful if your job class defines more than one job.

 ## Injecting the logger using the LoggerAwareInterface

 Another option is to inject the logger by making the job class implement the interface `Psr\Log\LoggerInterfaceInterface`: